 The coronavirus pandemic has scuttled plans for large traditional gatherings this Passover, but there’s no shortage of online alternatives.
 Many synagogues and other Jewish institutions are planning to hold virtual seders this year on Zoom or other platforms.
 Often these are limited to synagogue members, but not always.
 Below is a list of online Passover seders that anyone can join.

-92nd Street Y: The venerable Manhattan cultural institution is offering a free seder on Zoom for the second night of Passover, Thursday April 9 at 7:30 PM Eastern.
+92nd Street Y: The venerable Manhattan cultural institution is offering a free seder on Zoom for the second night of Passover, Sunday March 28 at 7:00 PM Eastern.
 More information and registration here.
-The Y is also offering a family seder on Facebook on Wednesday morning at 10:30 AM Eastern.
+The Y is also offering a family seder that morning at 9:00 AM Eastern.

-Beyt Tikkun: It’s particularly hard to feel free this Passover, but Beyt Tikkun in California’s liberation seder might do the trick.
-Join them on Zoom Thursday night at 6:00 PM Pacific time.
+Beyt Tikkun: It’s particularly hard to feel free this Passover, but Beyt Tikkun’s second online “liberation seder” might help.
+The event is Sunday March 28 at 5:30 PM Pacific time.
 Details and registration here.